mateuszniechwiej/Ms-1-LP/README.md

 :large_blue_circle:
 **Footer** - with Facebook, Instagram and TripAdvisor links and copyright information.
-* box shadow was added for visual experience.
+* box shadow was added for a visual experience.

 :large_blue_circle:
-**Locations page** - logo brand with active link to go back to homepage in the header and directions to all ice cream locations with facilities available on each one of them.
+**Locations page** - logo brand with an active link to go back to homepage in the header and directions to all ice cream locations with facilities available on each one of them.
-* an arrow to go back to the top of the page due to lenght to allow visitors to move easier through the website.
+* an arrow to go back to the top of the page due to length to allow visitors to move easier through the website.

 :large_blue_circle:
-**Gallery page** - with 2 sections of product and places with an arrow on the bottom to allow visitors go back to the top of the page.
+**Gallery page** - with 2 sections of product and places with an arrow on the bottom to allow visitors to go back to the top of the page.

 :pushpin: